 Browse a selection of highlights from the Montclair State University Permanent Collection, including wood-carvings from West Africa, block prints from East Asia, and a selection of work by modern and contemporary artists.

 David Ganz and Dina Cagliostro’s photography collection has grown through an annual gift to Montclair State University.
-This photography collection consists of various artists, such as Lucien Clergue, Peter Turnley, Sally Gall and more.
-Images range from dramatic studies of light and shade, documentary photography from around the world and images of famous athletes from the late 20th century.
+This collection consists of various artists, such as Lucien Clergue, Peter Turnley, Sally Gall.
+Images range from dramatic studies of light and shade, documentary photography from around the world, and images of famous athletes from the late 20th century.

 In 2006, the George and Helen Segal Foundation supported the renovation of the Montclair State University Galleries’ 3,000 square foot flagship gallery space, named after the late artist George Segal.
 The generous gift was accompanied by a number of sculptures, drawings and paintings by George Segal.
 This online gallery also includes photographs by artist Donald Lokuta of George Segal the artist working in his studio and his works in progress.

 Works by Andy Warhol

 From 1970 to 1987 Andy Warhol took thousands of polaroid and black and white photographs, the vast majority of which were never seen by the public.
 In 2007 hundreds of these images were donated to Montclair State University as part of The Andy Warhol Photographic Legacy Program.
 The Andy Warhol Foundation for the Visual Art program brought Warhol’s prolific photographic production to light, allowing the University campus community and broader public greater access to his work and a window into Warhol’s art, work and life.